theprivateer/blog/packages/privateer/basecms/README.md

 - Route composition order in `routes/web.php`
 - App-specific sitemap composition
 - App-specific Filament resources, pages, and widgets discovered into the package-owned panel
+- Site access policy on the authenticated user model when Filament tenancy is enabled

 ## Installation